-Nagasaki, National Association of Information Technology Associations of Japan (ANIA), chaired by Dr. Wataru Hasegawa, President of KCG Group of Kyoto Information Graduate University (KCGI), Kyoto Computer Gakuin (KCG), Kyoto Automobile College (KCGM) The tournament was held in Nagasaki City on November 9, and more than 250 people from all over the country participated.ANIA is an organization that aims to create a future society through the development of the local information and telecommunications industry and the development of information and telecommunications infrastructure, and 22 organizations nationwide, about 2,100 companies are members.This year, 30 years since the foundation of ANIA's parent organization was formed in 1987, it was also held as a celebration for the 30th anniversary of ANIA.
+Nagasaki, National Association of Information Technology Associations of Japan (ANIA), chaired by Dr. Wataru Hasegawa, President of KCG Group of The Kyoto College of Graduate Studies for Informatics (KCGI), Kyoto Computer Gakuin (KCG), Kyoto Automobile College (KCGM) The tournament was held in Nagasaki City on November 9, and more than 250 people from all over the country participated.ANIA is an organization that aims to create the society of the future through the development of regional information and communication industries and the improvement of information and communication infrastructures, and has 22 member organizations with approximately 2,100 companies nationwide.This year's ceremony was also held to commemorate the 30th anniversary of ANIA, as it has been 30 years since its parent organization was formed in 1987.

-The shortage of human resources in the IT industry is becoming more serious, and ANIA is also indispensable for the growth of the IT industry, and has put "advanced IT human resource development" as one of the main axes of future activities.KCGI and KCG, which have sent out excellent IT human resources, will continue to contribute to the development of the information industry in the region and the country through human resource development through education incorporating the most advanced IT.
+The shortage of human resources in the IT industry is becoming more and more serious, and ANIA has set the "development of advanced IT human resources" as one of the main pillars of its future activities as it is essential for the growth of the IT industry.KCGI and KCG, which have sent out excellent IT personnel in the past, will continue to contribute to the development of the information industry in the region and the country through human resource development through education that incorporates the latest IT.